Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Conclusions

 \begin{credits}

-This work was supported by JSPS Kakenhi Grant Numbers JP25K21301 and Institute of Mathematics for Industry, Joint Usage/Research Center in Kyushu University.
-(FY2025 Short-term Joint Research “Optimization Problems with Diverse Structures Based on Quality-Diversity” (2025a045).) \end{credits}
+This work was supported by JSPS KAKENHI Grant Number JP25K21301 and by the Institute of Mathematics for Industry, Joint Usage/Research Center in Kyushu University.
+(FY2025 Short-term Joint Research “Optimization Problems with Diverse Structures Based on Quality-Diversity” (2025a045).)

+The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}